-Updated: 17th January 2019
+Updated: 12th January 2023

-This website uses affiliate links which may earn a commission for purchases made at no additional cost to you.
+This website uses affiliate links which may earn a commission at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Wait, New Zealand has a republic inside it?

 Bear with me because the answer is very much yes – but also very factually no.